the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-storage.md

 - Avoid special characters (?\!@\*%{[<>) and spaces

 You can explain the file naming convention in a README.txt file so that it will also become apparent to others what the file names mean.

+Check [Jenny Bryan’s ‘naming things’ presentation](https://speakerdeck.com/jennybc/how-to-name-files), [MIT's recommendations on File naming and folder hierarchy](https://libraries.mit.edu/data-management/store/organize/), or this [8 step guide on how to set up your file naming convention](https://resolver.caltech.edu/CaltechAUTHORS:20200601-161923247) if you need more guidance.

 (rr-rdm-storage-backups)=
 ## Backups